vy3191/2021-11-03-git_collab/README.md

 1.1 git switch -c: create and switch to the branch in a single step.
 1.2 git branch -b: older way of doing the above.
 2. pull request: (aka merge request), doing a merge on the remote(ex.
-Github)
+Github) 2.1  PR will auto update if with new commits in the same branch